SAP-samples/btp-kyma-identity-management/documentation/propagate-identity/run-app-with-principal-propagation/README.md

 When all implementations involved are prepared to handle both destination types, one client can continue to use **BasicAuthentication** while another can be switched to **OAuth2SAMLBearerAssertion**.

 For user propagation you need to determine the source of propagated user ID when calling the Destination service.
 There are three sources that can provide the propagated user ID.
-Please see [User Propagation via SAML 2.0 Bearer Assertion Flow](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/3cb7b81115c44cf594e0e3631291af94.html) for further details.
+Please see [User Propagation via SAML 2.0 Bearer Assertion Flow](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/3cb7b81115c44cf594e0e3631291af94.html) for further details.
 In our application, we use **Field in the JWT** as source to provide the user information.
-Furthermore, **nameIdFormat** property is configured in section [Configure Destination in SAP BTP to use Principal Propagation](../configure-destination/README.md), so that the user-name element is used as a user ID.
+Furthermore, **nameIdFormat** property is configured in the chapter **Configure Destination in SAP BTP to use Principal Propagation**, so that the user-name element is used as a user ID.

 ## Authentication Flow
 In order to provide a proper JWT token based on our application architecture, we used the flow below: